Anthony Bourdain documentary Roadrunner used AI to re-create his voice after he died

-A New Yorker review of Roadrunner, a documentary on late chef and travel documentarian Anthony Bourdain, is getting plenty of attention thanks to one anecdote mentioned toward the end.
-In the article, published Thursday, reporter Helen Rosner describes a scene in the film in which artist David Choe, a friend of Bourdain's, reads an e-mail from the late chef, who died by suicide in 2018.
+A New Yorker review of Roadrunner, the new documentary on Anthony Bourdain, is getting lots of attention for one anecdote mentioned toward the end.
+In the article, published Thursday, reporter Helen Rosner describes a scene in the film in which artist David Choe, a friend of Bourdain's, reads an e-mail from the late chef and travel documentarian, who died by suicide in 2018.

 The scene starts with Choe's voice before transitioning to Bourdain's, which says, "and my life is sort of shit now.
 You are successful, and I am successful, and I'm wondering: Are you happy?"
 Rosner says she asked filmmaker Morgan Neville how he'd found a recording of Bourdain reading the email.
 Neville reportedly told her, "There were three quotes there I wanted his voice for that there were no recordings of."
 So Neville gave a software company around 12 hours of recordings and "created an AI model of his voice."